hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-mail-account admin domain.tld tester

-The function of obtaining the list of account parameters.
+This function of obtaining the list of account parameters.

 *******************************************************************